Singapore Personalised Employment Pass (PEP) Guide

 The PEP may grant you many privileges.
 However, the setback is it also comes with its own limitations.

-• PEP is non-renewable and has a validity of 3 years.
-This means after the period of 3 years, if you still wish to stay and work in Singapore, you can only apply the other 2 alternatives passes – an Employment Pass (EP) or Permanent Resident (PR) visa.
-If you are unable to secure a job within the given 6 months with the above 2 alternative passes mentioned, your PEP will be cancelled, and you will be given the 30-day short term visit pass instead.
+• It’s important to note that the PEP is non-renewable and valid for 3 years.
+This means that after the 3 years if you still want to stay and work in Singapore, you can only apply for one of the two alternative passes – an Employment Pass (EP) or a Permanent Resident (PR) visa.
+Furthermore, if you cannot secure a job within the given 6 months with either of the two alternative passes, the authorities will cancel your PEP and grant you a 30-day short-term visit pass instead.

-• Additionally, you are required to earn a minimum annual salary of SG$144,000 for each year spent working here in Singapore.
-This will also mean that you have the pressure to look for a high salaried job and may have to give a good job opportunity.
+• Additionally, you must earn a minimum annual salary of SG$ 144,000 for each year you work in Singapore.
+As a result, this may pressure you to seek a high-salaried job, and you may have to pass up a good job opportunity that doesn’t meet the salary requirement.

-• Another important limitation is that although this pass is given to the person himself and not attached to any company, unfortunately PEP forbids you to own your own business or company in Singapore.
-Hence, this pass is not desirable for foreign entrepreneurs or investors.
+• Another important point to consider is that, although this pass is granted to you and not tied to any specific company, the PEP unfortunately forbids you from owning your own business or company in Singapore.
+Therefore, this pass is not ideal for foreign entrepreneurs or investors.

 Wan Yi